Skip to content Skip to sidebar Skip to footer

 On-site housing with Kentina’s Ranch Houses appeals to those participating in Galway events and those visiting Temecula for its wineries, balloon adventures and other attractions.

-“We bought the property in October of 2010 and I went to my first three-day event in November,” Ken shares.
+“We bought the property in October of 2010 and I went to my first three-day event that November,” Ken shares.
 “People had flown in from around the world to compete here and they were doing it among weeds and dirt.”

 If You Build It…